nicolas2192/CryptoExchange/README.md

 Calculating the total transaction fee works as follows: Gas units (limit) * (Base fee + Tip).

-Transactions have a fixed **Gas Limit** of 21,000 units, the **Base Fee** depends on supply and demand, this value is given in Gwei and the **Tip** refers to a tip or additional payment given to the miner to expedite the process.
+Transactions have a fixed **Gas Limit** of 21,000 units, the **Base Fee** is given in GWei and depends on supply and demand, and the **Tip** refers to an additional non-compulsory payment given to the miner to expedite the process.

 To fetch the current gas rate we will use the EtherScan API while the CryptoCompare API will be used to convert Ether into fiat currencies.